 Luke Parker was in town interning with us at Outside Open and helped plan and execute a successful high altitude balloon launch and recovery.
-Thanks to the whole OO team: Matt, Trevor, Anthony, Brad and Mike for his amazing Tracksoar!
+Thanks to the whole OO team: Matt, Trevor, Anthony, Brad and Tjaart for a fun day out!

 Here is some misc info not covered in the Google spreadsheet below: